jzohrab/practicing-guitar/docs/part-3-techniques/slow-practice.rst

 *slight* press of the string once fretted, to strengthen the connection

 This is tiring work, for the central nervous system.

+Periodically, use the pick to stop any string from ringing immediately after you've picked it.
+This regulates the strength of your impulses, and exercises the inhibitory reflex.